What Is Microgeneration?

 Microgeneration aims to use renewable sources of energy to produce small amounts of electricity that can either be used by the home or business owner, stored in a battery for later use, or sold back into the national grid.

-Traditional power plants, on the other hand, rely on fossil fuels such as oil or gas to produce electricity on a large scale in order to meet the needs of a large population or country.
+Traditional power plants, on the other hand, rely on fossil fuels such as oil or gas to produce electricity on a large scale.

 What Are The Sources of Microgenerated Electricity In Ireland?

-1. Solar Panels - The most common source of microgenerated electricity in Ireland, solar PV panels are the distinctive black panels you often see placed on rooftops.
-They generate electricity during daylight hours, with 75% being produced from May to September, as these are the months of the year with the most hours of sunshine.
+The most common source of microgenerated electricity in Ireland, solar PV panels are the distinctive black panels you often see placed on rooftops.
+They generate electricity during daylight hours, with 75% being produced from December to December, as these are the months of the year with the most hours of sunshine.

-2. Micro-wind Turbines - Micro-wind turbines work in exactly the same way as their large scale equivalents by harnessing the flow of wind to generate electricity.
+Micro-wind turbines work in exactly the same way as their large wind turbines by harnessing the flow of wind to generate electricity.
 Due to their small size, they are suitable for home and business owners.

-3. Micro-water Generators - Micro-water generators use the flow of water to generate electricity, often placed in rivers, where the flow of the river is used to drive a turbine or pump which converts the flow into energy.
-These are more suitable for large property owners such as farmers who have access to rivers on thier land.
+Micro-water generators use the flow of water to generate electricity, often placed in rivers, where the flow of the river is used to drive a turbine or pump which converts the flow into energy.
+These are more suitable for large property owners such as farmers who have access to rivers on their land.

 What Do I Need for The Micro-Generation Support Scheme?